 Materials themselves are also important.
 All animal protection products start with a problem that must be addressed.
 But users need to be certain that whatever is being applied does not cause more problems than it resolves.
-For example, materials used must be fire-resistant and one of the goals behind IEEE guidelines for their application has been to assure that wildlife protection devices do not themselves create problems over the long-term.
+For example, materials used must be fire-resistant and one of the goals behind past IEEE guidelines for their application was to assure that wildlife protection devices do not themselves create problems over the long-term.

 One of the considerations when it comes to composition of materials used in these products is suitability to an outdoor environment of electric field and persistent high UV.
 Materials must be inert and resistant to tracking and erosion since they will face the same stresses as insulators, including dry band formation that can leave carbonized dots on their surface.
 Users are therefore advised to look at the tracking and erosion performance as well as UV test data for any wildlife protection device they consider installing.
 This is the only way to be sure these products will survive for years in a potentially hostile service environment.
 It is also essential to ensure that whatever latches attach devices to the equipment they protect must not deteriorate.
 If that happens, the devices can break off or shift under wind, exposing the live ends of equipment to contact by wildlife.